foodfight/showz/whats-cookin/episode_32.md

 * [chefvm](https://github.com/trobrock/chefvm/) is a simple Chef environment manager, usage inspired by (rvm)[https://rvm.io/].
 At first glance this looks similar to [knife-block](https://github.com/greenandsecure/knife-block) which we mentioned back in [episode 27](http://foodfightshow.org/2012/09/vagrant.html).
 Thanks to [David Czarnecki](https://twitter.com/CzarneckiD) for letting us know about chefvm!

-* [chef-edit](https://github.com/bryanwb/chef-edit) is a new gem that adds a simple function to the Chef library scope to edit and existing resource.
-If the given resource does not exist, a new resource will be created.
+* [chef-rewind](https://github.com/bryanwb/chef-rewind) is a new gem that adds a simple function to the Chef library scope to edit and existing resource.
+If that resource doesn't already exist, chef-rewind will raise an error.

+* [Berkshelf 1.0 released](http://lists.opscode.com/sympa/arc/chef/2012-11/msg00205.html) Maybe have Jaime go over it on the show?
+** Full Windows support, no longer requires gecode
+** Vagrant plugin for seemless integration w/ vagrant ** github source location

+* Peter Donald Cookbook Reusability

+* Bryan Berry, cookbook reusability Gangnam Style

+* [Understanding how Multicast Works](http://www.firewall.cx/networking-topics/general-networking/107-network-multicast.html),  redis, elasticsearch, and countless other popular tools use multicast, maybe its time to figure out how it actually works

+* Linsday Holmwood released [Ript](http://holmwood.id.au/~lindsay/2012/11/12/ript-quick-reliable-painless-firewalling/), a Ruby DSL and utility for managing your iptables rules

 ### Upcoming Meetup Groups and Events